dimitritholen/feedmaker/PORTAINER.md

 1. Change the port mapping in the docker-compose.yml file to use a different port
 2. In our updated configuration, we've:
-   - Changed the nginx service to use port 9444 for HTTPS instead of port 9443
+   - Changed the nginx service to use port 7443 for HTTPS instead of port 9443

+##### Error: "Bind for 0.0.0.0:9090 failed: port is already allocated"

+This error occurs because port 9090 is already in use on your host machine.
+To fix this:

+1. Change the port mapping in the docker-compose.yml file to use a different port
+2. In our updated configuration, we've:
+   - Changed the nginx service to use port 7080 for HTTP instead of port 9090

 You can run the `check_port.sh` script to identify what's using ports on your system: